rebelsky/csc207c/_mps/ascii-blocks.md

 > They should get an email invitation that they will need to accept.

+**Are we going to end up with merge conflicts?**

+> If you are working on different files, you shouldn't have merge conflicts.

+> If you've divided the work reasonably, the only place you will likely have a merge conflict is on the experiment.
+You can avoid that problem by creating separate experiment files.

 ### General

 **Do we submit together or separately?**